Skip to content

 When I started That Fit Friend, it started as most small businesses inevitably end up starting, as a passionate itch that kept getting scratched.
 Since its conceptualization, That Fit Friend has grown into a site with countless shoe reviews.

 In my opinion, there are too many topical shoe reviews that are only scratching the surface of what a quality review shoe should be.
-There are also too many reviews written by writers not actually testing the shoes and just taking photos of them out of the box.
+There are also too many reviews written by writers not testing the shoes but just taking photos of them out of the box.

 With every shoe review, I want to make sure I’m putting skin in the game and trying to truly highlight how I’m using, training, and testing a product.
 As someone who buys all of the products they review this also helps me stay objective.